 Unlike crested geckos and many other reptiles who can’t blink or close their eyes, leopard geckos can.
 The leopard gecko’s eyes appear much more human-like in terms of shape and form.
 Sometimes they even appear to wink at us!

+Why does my leopard gecko stare at me?
 Being a leopard gecko owner is challenging at times.
 You have to make sure you’re managing the temperature, the hygrometer, feeding him appropriately, carrying out your daily/weekly cleaning and providing enough enriching activities.

 But, as we’ve seen in this article, staring is not something you need to worry about.
 If you’re leopard gecko stares, this is totally normal behaviour so you can rest assured when you see your pet doing this.